-ReconAfrica, a Canada- based oil and gas company, have received the right to drill for oil and gas inside the internationally recognized Kavango-Zambezi Transfrontier Conservation Area.
+ReconAfrica, a Canada- based oil and gas company, received the right to drill for oil and gas inside the internationally recognized Kavango-Zambezi Transfrontier Conservation Area through what appears to be a poorly constructed environmental assessment process.

 The drilling license covers roughly 35000 square kilometers between Namibia and Botswana in the watershed of the world famous Okavango Delta which provides a livelihood for more than a million people in this arid region of southern Africa.

 Experts have reviewed the Namibian environmental impact assessment for the test wells.
-They point to serious problems including lack of public participation processes in directly and indirectly affected communities, poorly executed desktop studies, and most importantly, a complete lack of environmental protections, including lack of a leakproof containment pond lining for the drilling and flowback waste at their first drill site.
-This is a legally required measure to avoid any likely contamination.
-The drill site is situated on the banks of the Omatako-Omuramba River, which is a tributary into the Kavango River and the Okavango Delta.
+They point to serious problems, including the lack of public participation processes in directly and indirectly affected communities, poorly executed desktop studies, and most importantly, a complete lack of environmental protections, including lack of an impermeable containment pond lining for the drilling and flowback waste at their first drill site.

 By letting drilling waste and potential oil flowback into their unlined reserve pit, the company appears to be breaking Namibia’s Petroleum Exploration and Production Act which states that the company must “control the flow and prevent the waste, escape or spilling” of petroleum, drilling fluid, water or any other substance from the well.